Human Centered Science Design

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

-Diving into this intersection, the online master’s in data science and analytics’ rigorous, immersive structure:
+The online master’s in data science and analytics’ rigorous, immersive structure:

-• Touches on relevant mathematical and statistical principles, visualization methods, database system design and management, programming languages, pattern recognition, data mining and information retrieval
+• Teaches you programming languages, pattern recognition, data mining and information retrieval.

 Group of people sitting down, meeting and talking, looking at iPad screen.